 We are not born with strong bones.
 These are developed slowly as we grow older.
 It is important to achieve optimum bone health in your youth to reduce the risk of accidents and injuries in the future.

-If you suffer from osteoporosis or any bone-related conditions, seek professional medical advice first before proceeding doing any exercise.
+If you suffer from osteoporosis or any bone-related conditions, seek professional medical advice first before proceeding to do exercises on bone strength and mobility.